 A straying dog costs the Council a lot of money to deal with and will cost the owner a significant sum to get back.
 Currently the charges are £43 for the first day rising by £18 per day up to £151 on the seventh day.
 After that the dog legally becomes the property of the Council and will be sold or transferred.
 Nearly all stray dogs are not abandoned but have escaped from their home.
 Last year 90% of stray dogs in Clackmannanshire, that had to be taken to the kennels, were reunited with their owners.

 Make sure your dog is under the control of someone responsible at all times.
 If your dog does stray, providing it has a microchip and collar with tag, we may be able to return the dog directly to you.
-This will save us - and you - time and money.
+This will save us - and you - time and a lot of money.
 Importantly, it saves your pet the stress of being sent to the stray dog facility.

-The new regulations mean you must have your dog microchipped.
+The regulations mean you must have your dog microchipped.
 If we find a dog straying that doesn't have one, we will require you, under the regulations, to have it done.
 Most vets will carry this out at minimal cost.
 Usually about £20.
 Some will do it free.
 The Dogs Trust will also carry it out for free.
 See their website for more details:

 If you need advice on micro-chipping or straying dogs, just contact us, details below.

 Clackmannanshire Council in partnership with Stirling Council's Trading Standards service are responsible for the statutory provisions of animal health and welfare legislation with regard to Farm Livestock, Animal Feed and Transportation of Farm Livestock.